suminb/web/data/durango_ecosim.md

 ## Conclusion

 Ecosystem simulation is inherently computationally intensive.
-We have explored a number of different strategies to minimize the computing time.
+We have explored several different strategies to minimize the computing time.
 GPGPU offers lucrative benefits when it comes to large-scale number crunching operations, however, given our circumstances, it was difficult to employ GPGPU for production due to practical constraints.
-We decided to settle with the compressed sparse row (CSR) representation of matrices as it provides a comparable performance to that of GPGPU without having engineering and administrative burdens.
+We decided to settle with the compressed sparse row (CSR) representation of matrices as it provides comparable performance to that of GPGPU without having engineering and administrative burdens.